-Appendix A also indicates which entities were targeted during a customer-specific OFO event and which entities met the following four criteria for significant contributors to each OFO event:
+Appendix A also indicates which entities were targeted during a customer-specific OFO event and which entities met the following criteria for "significant contributors" to each OFO event:

-- Total imbalance on 3-prior days exceeds 10 percent and 5,000 Dth.
-(This definition of significant contributor is specified in Section B.3.b of the OFO Settlement.) - Total imbalance on 3-prior days exceeds 5,000 Dth. - Total imbalance on 3-prior days exceeds 10 percent of usage. - During a Customer-Specific OFO, both the imbalance and the supply increase during a high inventory OFO (or decrease during a low inventory OFO) by over 5,000 Dth on the OFO day.
+- Total imbalance on 3-prior days exceeded 10 percent, 5,000 Dth, or both.
+(This definition of "significant contributor" is specified in Section B.3.b of the OFO Settlement.) - During a Customer-Specific OFO, both the imbalance and the supply increased during a high inventory OFO (or decreased during a low inventory OFO) by over 5,000 Dth on the OFO day.